 7. Raspberry Sundae Peony (Paeonia lactiflora ‘Raspberry Sundae’)

 The raspberry sundae peony has a fragrance sweet enough to rival its sugar-coated, ice-cream-treat appearance.
-This perennial produces bomb-style flowers with wavy petals in variegated shades of creamy white and delicate raspberry pink.
+This perennial produces bomb-style flowers with wavy petals in variegated shades of creamy white flowers and delicate raspberry pink.
 This peony variety blooms in mid to late spring with the pink and yellow hues of its petals becoming increasingly prominent as the season grows later.

 8. Shirley Temple Peony (Paeonia lactiflora ‘Shirley Temple’)